Boise Goat Yoga FAQs

 You bet!
 The goats are friendly and LOVE to interact with people.
 However, it's impossible to know where their attention will stray at any point during class.
-Your spot will be prepared with fresh alfalfa for them tp munch on and entice them over, but as with any creature, their attention spans and idiosyncrasies are anyone's guess!
-If you feel you didn't get enough goat contact during the yoga portion, do worry!
+Your spot will be prepared with fresh alfalfa for them to munch on and entice them over, but as with any creature, their attention spans and idiosyncrasies are anyone's guess!
+If you feel you didn't get enough goat contact during the yoga portion, don't worry!
 After our ~40 minute yoga practice, you have plenty of opportunity to hand-feed the goats and get as many snuggles and photo ops as you want!

 11. What if the goats poop on my yoga mat?